 1. Iconic Seattle Space Needle

 Since it opened on April 21, 1962, the Space Needle symbolized Seattle’s innovative and forward-thinking spirit.
+It is an iconic Seattle landmark!

 It is located at Seattle Center and stands at 605 feet tall.